markitosgv/JWTRefreshTokenBundle/README.md

 You can define your own refresh token class on your project.

-When using default ORM create the entity class extending `Gesdinet\JWTRefreshTokenBundle\Entity\AbstractRefreshToken` in you own bundle:
+When using default ORM create the entity class extending `Gesdinet\JWTRefreshTokenBundle\Entity\AbstractRefreshToken` in your own bundle:

 ```php
 namespace MyBundle;